tahersailana/CityRide-Analytics/README.md

 #### Airflow Variables

 Create the following Airflow variables via UI:

 	1. Go to Admin → Variables in the Airflow UI.
-	2. Click “+” to add a new variable:
+	2. Click “+” to add a new variable
+    3. Add the values given down as key value pair.

   - `BUCKET_NAME` = your S3 bucket name